“Honor your father and mother” (Exodus 20:12)

 God’s purpose in making families

 God intended that every child coming into the world would have a father and mother who would protect, train, discipline, teach and guide so that as the child grew up, he/she would be in a safe environment to develop and grow into adulthood.
-As a general rule, the extended families all lived in close proximity so grandparents and even great grandparents were included in the “family”, and were given honor and respect, not only because of who they were but because of their age.
+As a general rule, in Biblical times the extended families all lived in close proximity so grandparents and even great grandparents were included in the “family”, and were given honor and respect, not only because of who they were but because of their age.
+However, the Bible does not command us to live together as an extended family.
+This can vary from one culture to another.
+It does, however, stress the responsibility of parents for their children.

 Besides the obvious physical development of children, God’s desire was that parents would teach and train their children to understand the creator God and come to have a friendship and relationship with Him.